readthedocs/readthedocs.org/docs/custom_domains.rst

       .. note::

          You will need to keep the extra DNS records after the setup is complete.
-         If you remove the validation CNAME, the certificate won't renew next year, and if you remove the CNAME pointing to us, your domain won't serve the documentation.
+         If you remove the verification record, the certificate won't renew automatically, and if you remove the CNAME pointing to us, your domain won't serve the documentation.

 Strict Transport Security